acholtz06/8-Week-SQL-Challenge/Case Study #2 - Pizza Runner/Solution.md

 | 8        | 102         | 2         | 5      |
 | 10       | 104         | 1         | 5      |

+Steps:
+- Created a new table called ratings
+- Used the runner orders table and left joined the customer orders table
+- Filtered for orders that were not cancelled
+- Went through and added a rating for each order

 ---
 #### 4. Using your newly generated table - can you join all of the information together to form a table which has the following information for successful deliveries?
 #### - order_id